hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">identity</span>
         <span class="param-flags">required</span>
         Base64 encoded EC2 instance identity document.
-This needs to be supplied along with the `signature` parameter.
-If using `curl` for fetching the identity document, consider using the option `-w 0` while piping the output to `base64` binary.
+This needs to be supplied along with the `signature` parameter when using the ec2 auth method.
+If using `curl` for fetching the identity
+        document, consider using the option `-w 0` while piping the output to `base64` binary.
       </li>